-Based upon the above-mentioned statistics, no doubt, in Flask vs Django, Flask is doing better than Django in case of stars and watchers, however, both frameworks are almost neck and neck.
+Based upon the above-mentioned statistics, no doubt, in Django vs Flask popularity, Django is a little above Flask in the case of stars and watchers.
+However, both frameworks are almost neck to neck.
 Thus, considering the community as a parameter, you can avail the benefits of huge support for both frameworks.

 EMR’s Successful Development Journey with Net Solutions

 One of our clients, EMR, wanted to develop a bespoke decision support engine that empowers the healthcare staff to easily and quickly write, change, and test rules that facilitate patient data.

 The aim was to give control to the admin of the platform to let the staff choose what criteria they want to feed into the system without any dependency on the technology team to write a code every time.

 Based on the requirements finalized, the technology panel of Net Solutions decided to use Django Framework for the back end.